Iterative Detection and Decoding for Multiuser MIMO Systems with Low Resolution Precoding and PSK Modulation: Numerical Results

-As can be seen in Fig.~\ref{fig:BER_K2_M10}, both proposed methods, namely the General DPA and the DPA-LM, provide similar performance for low-SNR.
-However, for the high-SNR regime the BER from the proposed DPA-LM is marginally higher than the one from proposed General DPA method.
-This behaviour can be explained by the approximation of the covariance matrix $\boldsymbol{C}_{z_r|s}$ from \eqref{eq:czr|s} to $\boldsymbol{C}_{z_r}$ from \eqref{eq:czr_s}.
-Note that since the sets $\mathcal{X}$ and $\mathcal{S}$ are equal and the MMSE Mapped precoder fulfills the condition described in equation \eqref{eq:circular_symmetry_condition}, the mean computed using the DPA-LM is equivalent with the one computed with the General DPA method.
+In this section, the proposed soft detection schemes are evaluated considering as the MMSE branch-and-bound approach from \cite{MMSE_bb_precoder} as the precoding technique.
+The shown results were computed using an LDPC block code with a block size of $\frac{N_b}{R}=486$ bits and code rate $R=1/2$.
+The LLRs are processed by sum-product algorithm (SPA) decoders \cite{SPA-Decoder}.
+The examined system has $K=2$ users and $B=6$ BS antennas where the data symbols are considered as 8-PSK and the precoded symbols are considered as QPSK, meaning $\alpha_s=8$ and $\alpha_x=4$.
+We evaluate the soft detection methods in conjunction with the proposed DPA-IDD scheme.
+In such circumstances, the proposed soft detectors are compared with the conventional AWGN detector design, described by

+which is analog to as considered in \cite{jacobsson2018nonlinear} in the context of convolutional codes with a BCJR decoder.
+The examined approaches are 1.
+Uncoded transmission; 2.
+Coded transmission using the DPA soft detector \eqref{eq:optimal_llr}; 3.
+Coded transmission using the GDPA soft detector \eqref{eq:LLR_GDPA}; 4.
+Coded transmission using DPA-LM soft detector \eqref{eq:linear_model_LLR}; 5.
+Coded transmission using AWGN method \eqref{eq:extrinsic_awgn}.

+{As can be seen in Fig.~\ref{fig:BER_K2_M10}, all proposed methods provide similar performance for low-SNR.
+As expected, for the high-SNR regime the proposed DPA-IDD method, that relies on the true PDF of the received signal, yields a lower BER as compared with the proposed suboptimal methods.
+Furthermore, considering the marginal performance loss referring to the proposed DPA-IDD method, shown in Fig.~\ref{fig:BER_K2_M10}, reasonable complexity performance trade-offs can be achieved via using the proposed suboptimal methods.}

-The curve of the system that uses the common LLR computation method for AWGN channels shows similar performance for low-SNR.
-However, in the medium and high-SNR regime, the distortion brought by the discrete precoding becomes relevant, which is not considered in the common AWGN receive processing.
-This can result in significant performance degradation as shown in Fig.~\ref{fig:BER_K2_M10}.
+{The BER performance associated with the system that uses the common AWGN soft detector is similar to the proposed methods for low-SNR.
+However, in the medium and high-SNR regime, the distortion brought by the discrete precoding becomes relevant, and, since this is not considered in the common AWGN receive processing it results in an error floor in the BER, as shown in Fig.~\ref{fig:BER_K2_M10}.} \looseness-1